TOKYO

 We recommend allowing 1.5 hours to 2 hours to explore any of these top three Tokyo fish markets, including some time for shopping and enjoying a meal of freshly-caught and prepared seafood delicacies.
 Be aware that many stalls at Japanese fish markets close around lunchtime, and 1:00 pm or 2:00pm at the latest.

-Bonus: Visit Japan's "Tuna Town", Just Outside of Tokyo
+Bonus: visit Japan's "Tuna Town" outside of Tokyo

 In the port town of Misaki, Kanagawa Prefecture—near Tokyo—you can experience a lesser-visited seafood market, famed for its tuna.
 Explore Japan's "Tuna Town".